 Don't stop caring about or taking action toward what you believe in, but keep your focus on where you can make a difference.
 If something is out of your control, don’t be present with it, don’t give it energy.
 Be on guard against the temptation to jump in on a judging fest or angry debates on Facebook.
 Better to focus on what you appreciate and value in your life, on where you want to affect change.
 Then do something positive and caring towards that something or someone — or group of someones.

 Focus on your own personal changes you need to make to become the best you.
 Our greatest power is in becoming who we want to become.
 We use little to no effort when we focus on judging and pointing fingers.
-Ancient wisdom teaches us, again and again, that we can do far greater work and have longer lasting positive change in the world when we focus on changing ourselves first.
+Ancient wisdom teaches us, again and again, that we can do far greater work and have a longer-lasting positive change in the world when we focus on changing ourselves first.

 4. FOCUS ON TRUST